Shop with a Cop - Keizertimes

-The annual Shop with a Cop event, hosted by Believe in Your Community, a Salem-based non-profit, happened this past Saturday, Dec.
-9, at Target in Keizer Station.
+The annual Shop with a Cop event was hosted by Believe in Your Community, a Salem-based non-profit, Dec.
+10, at Target located in Keizer Station.

-The event hosted 125 police officers from 12 different stations escorting around 619 children as they chose their presents.
+The event hosted 125 police officers from 12 different agencies walking around with 619 children as they chose their presents.

-Each child was given a $50 gift card to purchase presents.
-Target also offered free gift wrapping, hot chocolate, candy canes as well as pictures with Santa.
+Each child was given a $50 gift card to purchase presents with Target offering free gift wrapping, hot chocolate, candy canes as well as pictures with Santa.

-The different stations who participated included: Keizer Police, Marion County Sheriff’s Office, Salem Police, Oregon State Police, Stayton Police, Aumsville Police, Woodburn Police, Chemeketa Community College, Oregon Department of Corrections, Mt.
-Angel Police, the US Forestry Service and members of the Oregon FBI.
+The different agencies who participated included: Marion County Sheriff’s Office, Salem Police, Keizer Police, Oregon State Police, Stayton Police, Aumsville Police, Woodburn Police, Chemeketa Community College, Oregon Department of Corrections, Mt.
+Angel Police, US Forestry Service and members of the Oregon FBI.

 Contact Keizertimes Staff: